atacratic/ports/README.md

 2) handle that function with `Runtime.handler`.

+### Running the system - example

-The only conundrum left is how to actually see some kind of result from all this.
-For this example we're going to supply the following as our `Port C s g` - the thing that actually consumes the `C` produced at the end of the chain.
+Let's carry on with our running example.
+The only conundrum left is how to actually see some kind of result value from all this.
+Let's supply the following as our `Port C s g` - the thing that actually consumes the `C` produced at the end of the chain.

 ```haskell
 streamer : Port a () {Stream a}